Nonsuch (1781 ship): Pursuit of Confiance

 In 1801, Nonsuch served in the Bengal squadron, again for the protection of trade.
 Then on 30 August 1802, the Court of Directors announced that "the Company's frigate Nonsuch", had been discharged in Bengal and the crew paid off in consequence of the peace.

 Fate

 The New Oriental Register... for 1802 showed Nonsuch as being in the EIC's employ with John Canning, master.

 When Nonsuch was being hauled into dock in December 1802 at Sulkea (opposite Calcutta), an accident occurred.
-She was so damaged that the decision was taken to condemn her rather repair her; she was subsequently broken up.
+She was so damaged that the decision was made to condemn her rather repair her; she was subsequently broken up.